 I wrote in my journal. . .

-The doctor encouraged us to “pray, but not pray too hard”.
+The doctor encouraged us to “pray, but not pray too hard.”
 He doesn’t want us to get our hopes up.
 But we serve a great and generous God.
 He can do a miracle for Carla.
-Wouldn’t it be awesome if the doctors who see this as a great case study, see God work a miracle and have no other explanation to her healing?
+Wouldn’t it be awesome if the doctors who see this as a great case study see God work a miracle and have no other explanation for her healing?
 Please Lord, do this.
 Please heal Carla’s mouth.
 Please help the teeth to move back into place and restore her bones.
 Help her not lose her teeth.
-If not, you are still my God and I pray that Carla will continue to trust in you and grow in her faith.
+If not, you are still my God, and I pray that Carla will continue to trust in you and grow in her faith.

 Initially, her outcome was uncertain.
-Carla frequently visited her periodontist, orthodontist and dentist to evaluate progress.
+Carla frequently visited her periodontist, orthodontist, and dentist to evaluate her progress.
 Always hoping for good news but being prepared for the worst.

 And, we continued to pray and boldly hoped that God would work a miracle.